VardanKaramyan/movies-project/README.md

 ## Quick Start & Developement
 1. Clone this repository.
-2. Install dependencies using `pnpm --filter movies install`.
+2. Install dependencies using `pnpm --filter movies install`
-3. Run the development server using `pnpm --filter movies dev`.
+3. Run the development server using `pnpm --filter movies dev`

-This will start both app and web in dev mode.
-For web only `pnpm --filter movies dev:web`
+#### This will start both app and web in dev mode.
+For web only use `pnpm --filter movies dev:web`

 ## Production